rawkthethinker/theOldGuard/README.md

 4. create a push to vercel for deployment purposes. !still thinking about it
 5. a app template for SPA
 6. packaging this in npm for ease of use maybe for now just cloning works(creating more easy way to pull cli)
+7. Create A cloud flag to check if cloud cli